Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Most such issues are not having Sync-One2 in the measurement position during calibration or having a test file playing past the lead-in time.
 Detection will only happen if the beep and flash are louder and brighter than the levels detected during the calibration.
 So if Sync-One2 calibrates when a test is playing, it will helpfully calibrate out the flash and beep and not trigger.

-If you have a space with a high reverberation time, you can increase the mask time to give the sound time to decay before Sync-One2 re-arms for the next measurement.
+If you have a space with a high reverberation time, you can increase the mask time to give the sound time to decay before Sync-One2 re-arms for the subsequent measurement.

 Q. Why a V2?

-The original Sync-One2 has remained essentially unchanged since 2014.
-However, since launch, several requests have been received for additional features, which customised bespoke versions for various customers have accommodated.
+The original Sync-One2 remained essentially unchanged since 2014.
+However, several requests had been received for additional features, customised bespoke versions for customers needing something slightly different.
 These have required both firmware and hardware modifications.

-Technology has also moved along since 2014, so we decided to bring Sync-One2 up to date and roll in previous custom enhancements into a new version.
+Technology has also moved along since 2014, so the decision was made to keep Sync-One2 up to date and roll previous custom enhancements into a new version.
 As a result, everyone benefits from the added features and creates something more flexible for those who need them.

-Internally Sync-One2 is based on new hardware, requiring the firmware to be ported to a new processor.
-Improvements that were not possible before and the ability to have new features added with a firmware update not previously possible.
+Internally, Sync-One2 is based on new hardware, requiring the firmware to be ported to a new processor.
+Improvements that were not possible before and the ability to add new features with a firmware update are a real bonus.

 Q. What does v2 do that the original didn't?

 The most obvious difference is the addition of two additional holes in the case on the left-hand side.
 These are for a 3.5mm audio input jack and a USB Mini-B connector.
 The audio jack is a regular stereo input (downmixed to mono internally) that enables v2 to be directly connected to a headphone or line-output interface to take an audio feed rather than use the internal microphone.
-The switchover is automatic but may also be overridden via a menu option if needed.
+The switchover is automatic but may be overridden via a menu option.

 Should the unit get mislaid, you can also add a custom startup splash text to the display (via the API), such as your name and number.
 We can also program a permanent custom message at the time of order.
-Such as a company ownership message, or branding, in a way that a user cannot remove, like a label or asset tag.
+Such as a company ownership message or branding, in a way that cannot be removed, like a label or asset tag.

 The USB Mini-B port also permits the end-user to upgrade the firmware when new features come along or require some new function or feature not currently there.